-Subsidiary vs. Branch in Czech Republic
+Subsidiary vs. Branch in Czech Republic - Updated Guide 2021

-Subsidiary vs. Branch in Czech RepublicUpdated on Sunday 26th January 2020
+Subsidiary vs. Branch in Czech RepublicUpdated on Thursday 29th April 2021

 Rate this article

-based on 2 reviews
+based on 3 reviews.

-based on 2 reviews
+based on 3 reviews.

 Czech Republic offers several legal entities that can be chosen for incorporation by foreign investors.
-At the same time, foreing companies may also set up a subsidiary or a branch office, which can provide certain advantages, depending on the business strategy of the parent company.
+At the same time, foreign companies may also set up a subsidiary or a branch office, which can provide certain advantages, depending on the business strategy of the parent company.
 There are different requirements for the registration of a branch or a subsidiary and our team of lawyers in Czech Republic can offer assistance and legal advice on the incorporation aspects.

 Subsidiary in Czech Republic

-One of the ways to start a business in Czech Republic is by opening a subsidiary that will be registered following the regulations applicable under the Czech Commercial Code and it will be treated as a resident company in the Czech Republic.
-The main characteristic of a subsidiary refers to the fact that it is considered a separate legal entity than the parent company, which means that the legal entity set up in this country will have the right to perfom business operations independent from the business strategies set up by the parent company.
+One of the ways to start a business in Czech Republic in 2021 is by opening a subsidiary that will be registered following the regulations applicable under the Czech Commercial Code and it will be treated as a resident company in the Czech Republic.
+The main characteristic of a subsidiary refers to the fact that it is considered a separate legal entity than the parent company, which means that the legal entity set up in this country will have the right to perform business operations independent from the business strategies set up by the parent company.
 The subsidiary will require a minimum share capital of CZK 200,000 and it will be registered following the legal procedures applicable in this jurisdiction.
 The company’s founders will have to notarize the company’s statutory documents in front of a public notary and register for taxation purposes in this country.

-Branch office in Czech Republic
+Branch office in Czech Republic in 2021

 A branch office in Czech Republic is not considered a different legal entity and thus, its business activities will have to be approved by the parent company.
 Also, it is important to know that the branch is required to state its business activities at the Commercial Register.
-When opening a branch in Czech Republic, the investors will need to comply with the regulations provided by the following acts:
+When opening a branch in Czech Republic in 2021, the investors will need to comply with the regulations provided by the following acts: